Variational Quantum Metrology with Loschmidt Echo: RESULTS

-With the signal from the Loschmidt echo a classical optimization algorithm, the Nelder$-$Mead algorithm \cite{NMalgo}, is then used to update the parameters, $\vec{\theta}$, in the variational quantum circuit.
-The Nelder$-$Mead algorithm is a gradient-free optimization method which can be incorporated in the experiment easily.
-We also modified the algorithm to further improve its efficiency \cite{NM} (see Supplementary Material for detail).
+With the extracted LE from our quantum processor, we proceed to train the parameters in the PQC using a classical optimizer.
+Specifically, we adopt the Nelder-Mead (NM) algorithm \cite{NMalgo} due to its enhanced robustness against noise and ability to explore neighboring valleys to identify better local optima.
+These characteristics make the NM algorithm particularly well-suited for our experimental implementation.
+We have also made modifications to the algorithm to further improve its efficiency \cite{supp}.

-The experimental results are shown in Fig.\ \ref{fig2}(a), where the blue triangles depicts the measured $\mathcal L_\delta^{\Delta}$ in experiment.
-It can be seen that the signal drops quickly at the beginning and tends to convergent with the increase of iterations, where the maximal number of iterations is set as 70.
-The blue dashed line is the simulated signal of Loschmidt echo from numerics which provides a benchmark for the experimental accuracy.
-The relative error between the experiment and the simulation is of $1.35\%$, this is mainly due to the relaxation as analyzed in Supplementary Material.
-The QFI obtained via Eq. \eqref{ineqFq2} from the experiment data is depicted with the red stars, while the red dashed line is the theoretical QFI.
-The difference between them is mainly caused the neglect of higher-order terms in the correspondence of the Loschmidt echo and QFI at the finite value of $\delta$.
-We also plot the optimal QFI \cite{MaxFq} with the black solid line.
-Despite the presence of experimental imperfections, the prepared probe state via the variational quantum circuit is still near-optimal.
-We further characterize the generated $\rho_\text{f}$ under 200 measurements and reconstruct the density matrix (see Supplemental Material for details).
-Utilizing the star-symmetry of the spin system, a brief representation of the reconstructed derivation density matrix $\rho_\text{f}^{\Delta}$ in the decomposed Hilbert space \cite{jiahuiPRA,STRtomo} is shown on the right of Fig.\ \ref{fig2}(b).
-In contrast to $\rho_\text{eq}^\Delta$ on the left, the optimized state shows more population on the anti-diagonal positions of density matrix, thus achieving a faster phase accumulation.
-The QFI of the reconstructed $\rho_\text{f}^{\Delta}$ obtained from numerical calculation is 888$\epsilon^2$, and it's close to the theoretical value 951$\epsilon^2$ and the optimum 952$\epsilon^2$.
+The experimental results are illustrated in Fig.~\ref{fig2}, where the blue triangles represent the measured $\mathcal L_\delta^{\Delta}$ obtained in the experiment.
+It is observed that the signal initially drops rapidly and tends to stabilize with increasing iteration number $l$, capped at a maximum of 70.
+The blue dashed line shows the theoretical LE signal, serving as a benchmark for experimental accuracy.
+The relative error between the theoretical and experimental results is $1.35\%$, primarily attributed to relaxation effects.
+A detailed analysis of experimental error is put in the Supplemental Materials \cite{supp}.
+The QFI extracted from the experimental data using Eq.~\eqref{ineqFq2} is denoted by the red stars, while the theoretical QFI is represented by the red dashed line.
+The discrepancy between them arises from the experimental errors and the neglected higher-order terms in the correspondence between the Loschmidt echo and QFI at finite $\delta$.
+Additionally, the optimal QFI predicted by Ref. \cite{MaxFq} is plotted with a solid black line.
+While the theoretical QFI does not always increase as the experimental one, for instance at $l=34$ due to the experimental error, it still converges to a significantly enhanced QFI close to the maximum.
+This result validates the feasibility of our scheme in the presence of experimental imperfections.